 RELU members volunteer in a variety of capacities, including working on subcommittees to track and review proposed or pending legislation in the areas of land use and real estate, as well as testify and provide information to the legislature when needed.
 At the conclusion of each session, the section issues a detailed report of all new legislation relevant to real estate and land use in the Digest and online.
 Subcommittees also volunteer in planning the annual meeting and other educational seminars, writing for the Digest, and undertaking other tasks necessary to continually provide useful and timely services to members.
-RELU is a leader among sections in contributing to the Campaign for Equal Justice and occasionally contributes to specific programs of other legal organizations that are determined to benefit RELU members.
+RELU is a leader among sections in contributing to the Campaign for Equal Justice (legal aid) and occasionally contributes to specific programs of other legal organizations that are determined to benefit RELU members.
 RELU led the 2015-2016 effort to reorganize and rewrite the multiple volumes in the Bar Books series on real estate topics; this rewrite won a national publishing award.

 The Executive Committee is always open to inspired member ideas about other services that can be offered to our membership, including mentor projects, improvement of law, and luncheon topics.
 Please reach out with your ideas.

 You are also welcome to attend the Executive Committee meetings, held monthly on the third Friday at 4 pm.
 Reach out to chair Anne Davies for the zoom link.